facebookresearch/VMZ/tutorials/dense_prediction.md

 --input_dir=/data/users/trandu/datasets/kinetics_features/rgb_ft_45450620
 ```

 If you want to extract clip predictions for model trained on optical flows, please check `extract_feature_kinetics_of.sh` for an example.
-You then need to run `sh scripts/fuse_prediction.py` to fuse the predicitons from the RGB- and optical flow models.
+You then need to run `sh scripts/fuse_prediction.py` to fuse the predictions from the RGB- and optical flow models.